Sohl-Dickstein/Minimum-Probability-Flow-Learning/README.md

 Minimum Probability Flow learning (MPF)
 ================================

 MPF is a technique for parameter estimation in un-normalized probabilistic models.
-It is described in the paper
+It is described in the paper:
 > J Sohl-Dickstein, P Battaglino, MR DeWeese<br>
 > Minimum probability flow learning<br>
 > International Conference on Machine Learning (2011)<br>
 > http://arxiv.org/abs/0906.4779

-This repository contains Matlab code implementing Minimum Probability Flow learning for the Ising model and the RBM.
+This repository contains Matlab code implementing MPF for the Ising model and the RBM.
 The directory structure is as follows:
 - **MPF_ising/** - parameter estimation in the Ising model
 - **MPF_RBM_compare_log_likelihood/** - parameter estimation in
         Restricted Boltzmann Machines.
 This directory also includes